RAL0S/ralos-package-manager/README.md

 ## Usage

-Copy the apm binary to an empty folder, preferably with the home directory.
+Copy the apm binary to an empty folder, preferably within the home directory.

 ```
 /home/ubuntu/attifyos/apm